When it first hit, the pandemic was a curse.

 “Is there anything I (the host) can do to make this experience better for anyone?
 Please let me know now by speaking up, typing in the chat, or reaching out privately to me.
 I’ll start the meeting in two minutes.”

 The captions, reading lips, and my bionic ear aka cochlear implant help me listen better.
-Now, sometimes people don’t have their camera on while speaking.
+Now, sometimes people don’t have their cameras on while speaking.

 And that’s OK.
 Let me explain why.
 Actually, I’ll let others tell you why.